Pages may take time to be indexed and are virtually invisible until then. Use IndexCheckr to track when your new content gets indexed.

 Buy credits as you need.
 No recurring costs.
 Manage your spending easily.
 1 check = 1 credit.

-If a page is not indexed, the tool checks if its domain is indexed.
-This does not cost extra credit.
+If a page is not indexed, the tool checks if its domain is indexed, at no extra cost.
+Backlinks from non-indexed domains are potentially harmful.

-Connect with you favorite indexer and submit pages for indexation directly from IndexCheckr.
+Connect with your favorite indexer and submit pages for indexation directly from IndexCheckr.

 Very easy to use SEO tool.
 Very good price/service ratio.